Enfold is one of the top-selling themes worldwide and Elementor is a page builder plugin new to the game. How do these two tools compare?

 If you browse the Elementor and Enfold gallery you will discover that both provide templates for a similar cause, but for growing a page from a single campaign page to a larger business later Enfold maybe is the better option.
 Elementor supports not as many scenarios as Enfold does, but allows more customization for them.

-Marketers able to use both tools can decide on project level which tool bet fits your needs.
+Marketers able to use both tools can decide on the project level which tool best fits your needs.